-DHR will investigate your complaint and determine whether there is probable cause to believe that sexual harassment has occurred.
+DHR will investigate your complaint and determine whether there is probable cause to believe that unlawful conduct has occurred.
 Probable cause cases receive a public hearing before an administrative law judge.
-If sexual harassment is found at the hearing, DHR has the power to award relief.
-Relief varies but it may include requiring your employer to take action to stop the harassment, or repair the damage caused by the harassment, including paying of monetary damages, punitive damages, attorney's fees, and civil fines.
+If harassment, discrimination, or retaliation is found at the hearing, DHR has the power to award relief.
+Relief varies but it may include requiring your employer to take action to stop the harassment, discrimination, or retaliation or repair the damage caused by the harassment, discrimination, or retaliation, including paying of monetary damages, punitive damages, attorney's fees, and civil fines.